ttran2001/ttran2001.github.io/README.md

 1. After downloading it, type `pacman-S plasma plasma-meta` to install the KDE Plasma package (For everything they ask, click ENTER to install everything)
 2. Type `pacman -S xf86-video-intel` afterward.
 Only for Intel.
 3. Once doing that, type `pacman -S plasma-wayland-session kde-applications` to isntall the Wayland small display server protocol for our KDE Plasma that we installed in the last step.
+This will take a long time.
+While make lunch while it is downloading
 4. Finally, type `systemctl enable sddm.service` to enable the simple desktop display for our KDE Plasma DE
-5. Reboot your system by typing `reboot`
+5. Reboot your system by typing `reboot` to boot the DE

 ![Screenshot 2022-11-05 153847](https://user-images.githubusercontent.com/87620828/200140646-b5ce4478-d441-48cd-8776-9c6ebdab9c56.jpg)

 6. Once the KDE boots, click your user and type the password you set for the user.

-(Note: When calling pacman in the Konsole, must call `su root` because you must have root to install packages)
+(Note: When calling pacman in the Konsole, must call `su root` the whole time when downloading packages to the konsole because you must have root to install packages)

 (Problem: I ran into a problem where it did not boot the screen when I reboot it.
 It was stuck in the start screen and never boot.
 Had reinstall a new virtual machine but it might be I forgot to install intel)